 The problem most people have with store bought stock is that it is too dark and has flavours (carrots / leek) that are not used in pho.
 So we comprised a list of suggestions to get great pho flavour using generic store bought stock.

-- Half & half – We have found that using a 1:1 ratio of beef and chicken stock makes the pho broth clearer, sweeter and more delicious.
+- 1:5 Ratio – We have found that using a 1:5 ratio of chicken and beef stock makes the pho broth clearer, sweeter and more delicious.

 - Char the onions and ginger – Get the smoky flavour into your pho broth.